lnjustin/Multi-Place/README.md

 <br>
 1. Get a Google Directions API key <a href="https://developers.google.com/maps/documentation/directions/get-api-key" target="_blank">here</a>.
 Enable the Google Directions API.
 If you will use Life360 with States, also enable the Google Geocoding API.
 Google gives you $200 a month in credit, which translates to 20,000 API calls a month for free.
 That’s more than plenty to keep this free for you.<br>
 2. Create one or more people in Multi-Place by giving each person a name and a picture of your choosing.
 Tell Multi-Place which Life360 device and/or which Withings Sleep device is specific to each person.<br>
 3. Create one or more vehicles in Multi-Place by giving each vehicle a name and a picture of your choosing.
-Tell Multi-Place which sensors in Hubitat indicate which person's presence in each vehicle.<br>
+Tell Multi-Place which sensors in Hubitat indicate which person's presence in each vehicle.
+See below for instructions on how to do this.<br>
 4.Create one or more places in Multi-Place by giving each place a name, an address, and a picture of your choosing.
 Tell Multi-Place which sensors in Hubitat indicate which person's presence in each place.
 You have a few options here:
-     * (A) Use Life360 with States with the free version of Life360.
+     * (A) Use <a href="https://community.hubitat.com/t/release-life360-with-states-track-all-attributes-with-app-and-driver-also-supports-rm4-and-dashboards/18274" target="_blank">Life360 with States</a> with the free version of Life360.
 Multi-Place will use the longitude and latitude reported by Life360 with States to detect whether you are at a certain address input into Multi-Place
 (B) Use an app like Geofency for iOS on your phone and send webhooks to Rule Machine when you enter/exit a geofence configured for that place.
 Then just use rule machine to set a virtual presence sensor based on those webhooks
 (C) Use dedicated beacons or other types of presence sensors at one or more places (D) Use Life360 with States along with the Paid version of Life360.
 Name the places in Life360 the same as you name them in Multi-Place.
 Multi-Place will detect your presence at a Multi-Place when Life360 detects your presence at a Life360 place with the same name.<br>